acarrou/acarrou.github.io/src/content/skills/skills.md

 #### Embedded Systems
 - Firmware Development: Expertise in writing and optimizing firmware for various microcontrollers.
 - Hardware Design: Skilled in designing and prototyping hardware components.
+- PCB Design: Proficient in designing and fabricating PCBs for custom hardware solutions.
 - IoT (Internet of Things): Experienced in building and deploying IoT solutions.
 - Computer Vision: Implemented computer vision algorithms for embedded applications.
 - Machine Learning: Applied machine learning techniques to enhance embedded systems' capabilities.